blocks1245/blocks1245/README.md

 - 👋 Hi, I’m @blocks1245
-- 👀 I’m interested in space and maths
+- 👀 I’m interested in space, maths and ofcourse programming
-- 🌱 I’m currently learning Java and android app development
+- 🌱 I’m currently learning Java and android development
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing atm
 - 📫 How to reach me: not

 <!---